Registration in Victoria

 You must renew rego in Victoria within 3 months of expiry.
 Otherwise it will be cancelled and you have to start a new one.
 To start a new registration, just go in person to VicRoads with evidence.
 For example, your identity, address, right to register a vehicle and its roadworthiness.

 In Victoria, you don’t usually need a roadworthy inspection to renew rego.
-This is called a Certificate of Roadworthiness and you need it only:
+This is called a Certificate of Roadworthiness and you need it only when you:

 - Sell a vehicle

-- To register a used vehicle after registration was cancelled (3 months after expiry)
+- Register a used vehicle after registration was cancelled (3 months after expiry)

 - Clear a vehicle defect.

 Remember, certificates are available only from a licensed vehicle tester.
 Cost depends on the age, type and condition of the vehicle.